Bio

 (Naoe in Walden Pond)

-Naoe lives and creates work in Waltham, Massachusetts, located on the traditional and ancestral land of the Massachusett, where the land has been inhibited and cared for by the Massachusett Tribe for thousands of years.
 Dancing is an important part of her life and she practices Gaga movement language every day.
-She also dances together with her 86-year-old parents on Zoom every night which she started during the pandemic.
-She enjoys morning walk by Quinobequin (now known as Charles River) and swimming in Walden Pond during the summer.
+She also dances together with her 87-year-old parents on Zoom almost every night which she started during the pandemic.
+She enjoys walking by Quinobequin (now known as Charles River) and swimming in Walden Pond during the summer.